Am I Okay? (song)

 "Am I Okay?" is a song by American country music singer Megan Moroney.
-The song was released on August 26, 2024, as the lead single from her second studio album of the same name.
+The song was released on August 26, 2024, as the only single from her second studio album of the same name.
 Moroney wrote the song with Jessie Jo Dillon and Luke Laird, and it was produced by Kristian Bush.

 Content

 The titular and opening track from its parent album, "Am I Okay?" has a "poppy, tempo-driven beat" and is a lyrical pivot from Moroney's staple of "turbulent love songs", finding the singer instead comically checking her pulse and reaffirming that the unusual feelings she's experiencing are those of a "healthy romantic love".
 In an interview on Today's Country Radio with Kelleigh Bannen on Apple Music Country, Moroney said the song took inspiration from a past relationship: "People are probably going to think it's going to be a heart-wrenching song, but it's just not.
 It's like you're actually happy for once and you're asking yourself, 'Oh my God, am I okay?'
 And yeah, that's how I felt at one time.
 I think it lasted ...
 I think that when I had hope in a relationship with this guy, it lasted for a month or two until he showed [his] true colors.
 But we live and we learn.
 We got a good song out of it".